danilovmaximov/filter-numbers/README.md

 # Usage
 Compile script from the project root using: _javac src/main/java/com/danilovmaximov/Main.java_

-Start app from the "java" directory using: _java com.danilovmaximov.Main_
+Start app from the "target/classes/" or "src/main/java" directory using: _java com.danilovmaximov.Main_

 Or just use IDE. :-)